Kyle Higashioka Player Props: Yankees vs. Mariners

 Kyle Higashioka At The Plate

-- Higashioka has six doubles, three home runs and seven walks while hitting .236.
+- Higashioka is hitting .229 with six doubles, three home runs and seven walks.

-- In 60.6% of his 33 games this season, Higashioka has picked up at least one hit.
-He's also had four multi-hit games.
+- Higashioka has picked up a hit in 20 of 34 games this year, with multiple hits four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.